Supporting the dairy industry

 Research and analysis

-The Tourism, Events and Visitor Economy Branch analyses and collates a range of research and statistics relating to tourism in Victoria.
-Publications include a range of information, including domestic and international visitation and expenditure, the economic contribution of tourism, tourism forecasts and segment and market profiles.
+The Tourism, Events and Visitor Economy branch collates and analyses a range of research and statistics relating to tourism in Victoria.
+Publications include domestic and international visitation and expenditure, the economic contribution of tourism, tourism forecasts and segment and market profiles.

-The tourism excellence program has been designed to help tourism businesses and destinations get the best from their workforce, deliver the best possible visitor experience, grow tourism by working together, and ensure a sustainable industry.
+The tourism excellence guides have been designed to help tourism businesses and destinations get the best from their workforce, deliver the best possible visitor experience, grow tourism by working together, and ensure a sustainable industry.

 The CarbonNet Project